 Deepfakes, a digital cultural phenomenon that emerged in 2018, are digitally manipulated videos that depict people saying or doing things that they never actually said or did.
-These synthesized videos are created using algorithms that learn the digital information that comprises a face or avatar and then manipulates these systems, fusing them with original content.
-Over the last two years the casual proliferation of photorealistic replacement apps like Pinscreen, FaceApp, or MugLife has placed deepfakes at the center of an ethical maelstrom.
+These synthesized videos are created using algorithms that learn the digital information comprising a face or avatar and then manipulate these systems, fusing them with original content.
+Over the past two years, the casual proliferation of photorealistic replacement apps like Pinscreen, FaceApp, or MugLife has placed deepfakes at the center of an ethical maelstrom.
 Companies working on the cutting edge of artificial intelligence—and putting that AI in the hands of consumers—are grappling with their role in creating technologies that can be used for dubious ends.

 Scenario 1: A video is released depicting a politician saying something violently homophobic, sexist, or racist.
 The politician’s defense: “That’s a deepfake video.”

 Scenario 2: A jealous man creates “revenge porn” by pasting his ex-girlfriend’s head on the body of a pornographic actress.
 He leaks the video to his ex-girlfriend’s workplace.

 Scenario 3: A hacker manipulates a video of a president, then puppets them to declare war on another country.